surpassinggoogle/humanpadd/source/our_team/jobs.md

 ---
-id: open_positions
+id: jobs
-title: Open Positions
+title: Jobs at Status
 description: Check out our open positions.
 ---

-# Open Positions
+# Jobs at Status

 Please note that all of our positions are remote - we welcome contributors from all over the globe.
 Want to chat to our People Ops team?
 Drop by the [#hiring](https://discord.gg/ncDjzk2) channel on our community Discord, or check out the latest project discussions over at [discuss.status.im](https://discuss.status.im) :)